-- Amendments to IAS 16 "Property, plant and equipment" proceeds before intended use.
+- Amendments to IAS 16 Property, plant and equipment proceeds before intended use.
 The amendments prohibit deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
-Instead, an entity recognises the proceeds from selling such items, and the cost of producing those items, in profit or loss. - Amendments to IAS 37 "Provisions, contingent liabilities and contingent assets" onerous contracts cost of fulfilling a contract.
-The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract'.
-Costs that relate directly to a contract can either be incremental costs of fulfilling that contract (examples would be direct labour, materials) or an allocation of other costs that relate directly to fulfilling contracts (an example would be the allocation of the depreciation charge for an item of property, plant and equipment used in fulfilling the contract). - The amendment to IFRS 1 "First-time adoption of IFRS" permits a subsidiary that applies paragraph D16(a) of IFRS 1 to measure cumulative translation differences using the amounts reported by its parent, based on the parent's date of transition to IFRSs.
+Instead, an entity recognises the proceeds from selling such items, and the cost of producing those items, in profit or loss.
+Annual reporting periods beginning on or after 1 January 2022. - Amendments to IAS 37 Provisions, contingent liabilities and contingent assets onerous contracts cost of fulfilling a contract.
+The amendments specify that the cost of fulfilling a contract comprises the costs that relate directly to the contract.
+Costs that relate directly to a contract can either be incremental costs of fulfilling that contract (examples would be direct labour, materials) or an allocation of other costs that relate directly to fulfilling contracts (an example would be the allocation of the depreciation charge for an item of property, plant and equipment used in fulfilling the contract).
+Annual reporting periods beginning on or after 1 January 2022. - The amendment to IFRS 9 Financial instruments clarifies which fees an entity includes when it applies the 10 per cent test in paragraph B3.3.6 of IFRS 9 in assessing whether to derecognise a financial liability.

-- The amendment to IFRS 16 "Leases" illustrative example 13 accompanying IFRS 16 removes from the example the illustration of the reimbursement of leasehold improvements by the lessor in order to resolve any potential confusion regarding the treatment of lease incentives that might arise because of how lease incentives are illustrated in that example. - The amendment to IFRS 9 "Financial instruments" clarifies which fees an entity includes when it applies the '10 per cent' test in paragraph B3.3.6 of IFRS 9 in assessing whether to derecognise a financial liability.
 An entity includes only fees paid or received between the entity (the borrower) and the lender, including fees paid or received by either the entity or the lender on the other's behalf.
+Annual reporting periods beginning on or after 1 January 2022.